alexdevero/alex-devero-blog/__drafts__/28-06-21--getting-started-with-typescript-built-in-utility-types-part-1.md

 TypeScript provides a powerful system for working with types.
 There are the basic types you already know from JavaScript.
 For example, types such as number, string, boolean, object, symbol, null, undefined.
 This is not all TypeScript offers.
 On top of these types are also built-in utility types.

 It is sometimes also these utility types that can be the most difficult to understand for developers coming to TypeScript.
-This is especially true when you see this types for the first time.
+This is especially true when you see these types for the first time.
 The good news is that these types are actually not that difficult, if you understand one important thing.

 All those built-in utility types are actually simple functions, function you already know from JavaScript.
 Main difference here is that these functions, these utility types, work only with types.
 What these functions do is they transform types from one type to another.
 They take some input.